-- Contributions are may be deductible from 1040 income - Maybe eligible for Saver's Credit - Growth within the plan is tax-deferred - Withdrawals after age 59.5 are taxed as ordinary income - Withdrawals before age 59.5 are assessed a 10% federal penalty (some exceptions) and possible additional state penalty (2.5% in CA) - Required minimum withdrawals (RMD) start at age 72 - Failure to take RMD triggers 50% penalty
+- Contributions may be deductible from 1040 income - Maybe eligible for Saver's Credit - Growth within the plan is tax-deferred - Withdrawals after age 59.5 are taxed as ordinary income - Withdrawals before age 59.5 are assessed a 10% federal penalty (some exceptions) and possible additional state penalty (2.5% in CA) - Required minimum withdrawals (RMD) start at age 73 for those who haven't previously been required to start RMDs - Failure to take RMD may trigger 25% penalty reduced to 10% if promptly corrected.
+Waiver of the penalty can be requested and is often granted.